Last Updated: 7/21/23 | July 21st, 2023

 - Insurance plans that include a “cancel for any reason” clause.
 If you think you may need to cancel your trip before you depart and don’t want to risk losing your money, find a policy that offers this.
 It’s less common (and more expensive), but it might be useful if you have a medical condition that might impact your trip.

-The Best Travel Issuance Companies for Senior Travelers
+The Best Travel Insurance Companies for Senior Travelers

 Medjet isn’t an insurance company per se.
 Rather, it’s a membership program that offers comprehensive medical transportation services all around the globe.
 Members have 24/7 access to hundreds of air ambulances and expert medical transport escorts and staff, located all over the world.
 While most insurance companies make sure you get to the “nearest acceptable facility” after an injury, Medjet ensures you get home.